 - Browse independent clothing stores on Filolaou and Chremonidou

-- Have coffee at the Rabbit Punch, Rizzari 22, Monsieur Cannibale, or any other of Pagrati’s quirky coffee shops
+- Have coffee at the Rabbit Punch, Rizzari 22, or Monsieur Cannibale

 - Check out Titanium Yiayia Nos and Art Zone 42 Galleries